Azure/bicep-lz-vending/main.bicep.parameters.md

 # `main.bicep` Parameters

+This module is designed to accelerate deployment of landing zones (aka Subscriptions) within an Azure AD Tenant.

 These are the input parameters for the Bicep module: [`main.bicep`](./main.bicep)

 This is the orchestration module that is used and called by a consumer of the module to deploy a Landing Zone Subscription and its associated resources, based on the parameter input values that are provided to it at deployment time.